SystemsApproach/private5g/ran.rst

 The A1 interface provides a means for the mobile operator's management plane—typically called the *OSS/BSS (Operations Support System / Business Support System)* in the Telco world—to configure the RAN.
-We have not discussed the Telco OSS/BSS up to this point, but it is safe to assume such a component sits at the top of any Telco software stack.
+We briefly introduced the OSS/BSS in Section 2.5, but all you need to know about it for our purposes is that such a component sits at the top of all Telco software stacks.
 It is the source of all configuration settings and business logic needed to operate a network.
-You can think of A1 as the RAN's counterpart to gNMI/gNOI, a pair of configuration APIs commonly used to configure cloud devices.
+As a consequence, you can think of A1 as the RAN's counterpart to gNMI/gNOI, a pair of configuration APIs commonly used to configure cloud devices.